BLOG

 Strategies aligned to these pathways will manifest differently in varying contexts and sectors and they are not mutually exclusive; some firms will emphasize one, while others will experiment with portfolio approaches that include all three.
 Boldness and creativity can be different makers for these approaches; the bolder the growth strategy, the more likely firms will differentiate themselves in competitive markets.

 1. Expanding beyond the core.
 In this approach, businesses narrow in on customer needs to enter a new market or customer segment, offering complementary products or services to meet a broader range of customer needs.
 This approach requires the least risk tolerance and least amount of change within a business.
 And it’s likely to produce quick wins.
-For example, through the height of the pandemic, companies developed many new products and services to reduce transmission and care for the ill.
+For example, through the height of the pandemic, companies developed products and services to reduce transmission and care for the ill.
 Today, companies are looking beyond point solutions and specific problems to focus on more holistic views of respiratory health.
 Large pharmaceuticals with separate products in testing, treatment and prevention of upper respiratory infections have reorganized their product portfolios around complete and cohesive solutions offered through retail channels.
-This go-to-market reinvention can establish brands more firmly in consumers’ minds as the premiere option for respiratory health while promoting opportunistic cross-sell and streamlining go-to-market operations.

 2. Venturing into adjacent territories: This approach is about uncovering value in products, services and experiences that are closely related to existing strategies.
 It requires a moderate risk tolerance and degree of change as it explores efficiencies based on existing strengths and capabilities.
 When done right, firms find differences from the core business but still share commonalities and avoid channel conflict.